aws-samples/amazon-lightsail-examples/containers/README.md

 # amazon-lightsail-examples

-This repository contains examples of Lightsail instance launch scripts to speed up the deployment and configuration of instances
+This repository contains example Docker images to be used on Lightsail Containers.
+Right now, it just has one hello-world example that runs a simple webserver.

 ## Security